bioinfo-pf-curie/mpiSORT/docs/README.md

 This benchmark is different from that we provide for [mpiBWA](https://github.com/bioinfo-pf-curie/mpiBWA).
 Indeed, the aim is to vary the sample size with a fixed number of jobs and figure out if the analysis can be successfully completed.

-For example, we take 2 MPI jobs and we increase the sample size .

 #### Assess the memory baseline with mpiSORT

 As a toy example, assume that you have a node with 2 cores and 16GB of RAM memory.
-Try to sort a file increasing its size at each step.
+Try to sort a file increasing its size at each step using 2 MPI jobs to use both cores of your node.

 Take a small sample of 1GB (sample1.sam).